Dharmic Tales from the Mahabharata - 3 | #dharma #santanadharma #bhagwan #vedavyasa

 The fox, like the eagle, had its own selfish motives.
 If the parents left, the eagle would feast on the child’s body, leaving the fox with nothing.
 But if night fell, the fox would have its chance to devour the body undisturbed.
 Cleverly, it spoke these emotional words to keep the family there until it was dark.
 The Brahmin, torn between the eagle’s rational advice and the fox’s compassionate pleas, grew increasingly confused.
 Unsure of what to do, he was overwhelmed by the conflicting advice.

 Overwhelmed by his plight, the Brahmin sought divine intervention, praying earnestly for guidance and solace.
 Touched by his heartfelt supplication, Lord Vishnu manifested before him.
-The Brahmin implored for his son's life to be revived, and through the Lord benevolence, the child was resurrected, endowed with the boon of a long-life spanning centuries.
+The Brahmin implored for his son's life to be revived, and through the Lord benevolence, the child was resurrected, endowed with the boon of a long-life, spanning centuries.

 The fox, whose manipulative words had been spoken for selfish reasons, was left utterly disappointed, realizing that, against all odds, its deception had led to the very outcome it had hoped to avoid.
 The family rejoiced, and the Lord’s kindness prevailed, saving the grieving parents from further sorrow.

-Insights on Human Psychology and Spirituality:
+Insights on Human Psychology, Parapsychology and Spirituality:

 Bhagavan Vyasa teaches a valuable lesson from this story: People may try to manipulate us with their cunning intentions, disguising their selfish motives as wisdom or compassion.
 It is important to remain discerning, especially in times of grief or confusion, and to seek true guidance rather than be swayed by the deceptive words of those with hidden agendas.
 The Brahmin was highly devout and had completed many incarnations of spiritual practice, which is why Lord Vishnu manifested before him to grant his wish.

-The Sri Mad-Bhagavata delineates the fundamental traits of humanity, stating: 'The root of all suffering is sins.
-The root of all sins is nature of humans.
+Sri Mad-Bhagavata delineates the fundamental traits of humanity, stating: 'The root of all suffering is sins.
+The root of all sins is the nature of humans.
 By nature, humans are inherently selfish, delusory, preoccupied with their own concerns above all else.
 While some battle for survival, others engage in conflicts fueled by ego, masquerading as prestige.
 Fundamentally, humans are frail, deceitful, and cunning.
 They naturally shun pain and seek pleasure, ever watchful for chances to exploit situations to their advantage.'

 The fable of the eagle and the fox vividly demonstrates this concept.
 The eagle, attempting to appear wise, advised that death is simply a part of life and suggested the Brahmin leave the burial site.
 However, its motives were ultimately selfish.
 In the Kali-Yuga, the prevalence of such deceitful figures is notable.
 Spiritual seekers ought to be cautious of these individuals.